Platform · svyLab

 Lifecycle and classification are orthogonal

 A dataset's maturity (in_production → team_finalized → org_validated → archived) reflects how far it has moved through the QA pipeline.
 Its access classification (public / restricted) reflects who in the org can see its data.
-These axes are independent and governed by different authorities — the decoupling is deliberate, designed to prevent the silent-authorization-expansion bugs that leak sensitive data on promotion.
+These axes are independent and governed by different authorities, and the decoupling is deliberate, designed to prevent the silent-authorization-expansion bugs that leak sensitive data on promotion.

 03